Code-Institute-Submissions/inscribe/README.md

 A custom CSS file placed within the static, assets folder of (in)Scribe, was used in conjunction with Materialize.css.
-Materialize.css was chosen (despite its frequency of updates) for <em>its</em> simplicity in approach to essential components I included within the project.
+Materialize.css was chosen (despite its frequency of updates) for <em>its</em> simplicity in approach to essential components which I included within the project.

 #### Colour Scheme

 As with all online platforms, a consistent colour scheme is fundamental.
-With this in mind, and taking into consideration the vibrancy and animation of the video background played on loop, it was important that the text content colour be contrasting but in-keeping with the background media, and where the contrast wasn't imposing enough, a transluscent/opaque white or black background was used behind.
+With this in mind, and taking into consideration the vibrancy and animation of the video background played on loop, the text content colour needed to be contrasting but in-keeping with the background media, and where the contrast wasn't imposing enough, a translucent/opaque white or black background was used behind.

 * Navbar elements used #FAFAFA (white) colour, as opposed to a complete #FFFFFF (white) as it has been proven to be a less harsh contrast.
-* Tag line text on the home page, used #586F7C (Dark Electric Blue), against an opaque white background, as an entirely #000000 (black) text blended into the darks of the video background, and the animation of the white background and dark text entering the screen, catches the users attention to observe the tagline text.
+* Tag line text on the home page, using #586F7C (Dark Electric Blue), against an opaque white background, as an entirely #000000 (black) text blended into the darks of the video background, and the animation of the white background and dark text entering the screen, catches the users attention to observe the tagline text.
 * All anchor elements/links used throughout the project (but not used within the navbar), had the same #FFF176 Corn (yellow) colour.